 - WWS 512 Macroeconomic Analysis

 Students typically enroll in four courses each semester at the Woodrow Wilson School.
 At the end of the first semester, students participate in an ungraded policy project, the Integrated Policy Exercise (IPE).
 The IPE requires students to synthesize the skills they acquired in the fall-term analytic courses.
-At then end of the first year, students must take the Qualifying Examination (QE1), an exercise similar to IPE without the group component.
+For detailed information on the MPA curriculum at the Woodrow Wilson School, please see their website.

 Students must meet the application requirements of both schools and be admitted to both schools independently.
 Applications may be filed simultaneously before enrolling at either school, or during their first year at either school.
 Students are expected to spend three consecutive semesters at Princeton University and complete five semesters at the NYU School of Law.
 The final semester must also be spent at the NYU School of Law.
 Students may not receive either degree until they have completed all coursework for both degrees.

-Students with specific questions about the Woodrow Wilson School Program should contact José Ochoa, Director of MPP Admissions and Programs, at firstname.lastname@example.org.
+Students with specific questions about the Woodrow Wilson School Program should contact:

 Woodrow Wilson School